rjwing71/ElectricImp/README.md

 ### Step 3: Create a Custom Object in Salesforce

+**NOTE: to follow this instruction please switch to the Salesforce Classic view by clicking on the profile icon at the top right corner of the screen and selecting `Switch to Salesforce Classic`**

 #### Creating a Custom Object in Salesforce

 You will need to create a custom object with fields that correspond to each key in the reading table.
 Here are the step by step instructions for creating a Custom Object: